 [Regulation 27 inserted in Gazette 4 Jul 1997 p.
 3521-2.]

-28. Mooring and mooring inspection report
+28. Mooring specifications, compliance requirements as to

 (1) A mooring site licensee shall ensure that any mooring on the mooring site of the licensee complies at all times with the approved mooring specifications.